 - Keep your chin down.

-- If you have the foot placement right, then your body should be turned slightly.
+- If you have the correct foot placement.
+Your body will be at a slight angle.

 - The front arm should cover the exposed part of your upper body.